What To Do After Your Home Is Flood Damaged

 What Are The First Things To Do After A Flood?

-Firstly, notify your insurance company that your home has been flooded.
-Although you cannot yet identify the damage caused, you can establish whether they will provide alternative accommodation and emergency funds needed and the next steps in your possible claim.
-If your insurance company will not actually provide cover alternative accommodation, you should consider:
+To begin, let your insurance company know that your home has been flooded.
+Although you are unable to determine the extent of the damage, you may determine whether they will provide alternate lodging and emergency finances, as well as the following steps in your potential claim.
+If your insurance provider refuses to fund alternate lodging, you should consider the following:

 - Staying with family, friends or neighbours (cheaper but not a long-term solution)